SmartlyDressedGames/Unturned-Docs/ItemAsset/GunAsset.md

 **Can_Aim_During_Sprint** *bool*: If true, the player can sprint while aiming down sights.
 Defaults to false.

-**Durability** *byte*: Amount of quality lost after each firing of the ranged weapon.
-When this value is greater than 0, the item always has a visible item quality shown.
-Defaults to 0.

 **Gunshot_Rolloff_Distance** *float*: The distance over which the gunshot audio rolls off until it is completely inaudible, in meters.
 Defaults to 16 when using `Action String`; defaults to 64 when using `Action Rocket`; otherwise, defaults to 512.

 **Range_Rangefinder** *float*: Overrides the maximum distance displayed when using the Rangefinder tactical attachment on this ranged weapon.
 For example, it may be useful to set this property when using `Action Rocket`, as explosive projectiles use `Range` to determine the explosion radius rather than the maximum range of the ranged weapon.
 Defaults to the value of the `Range` property.